jschirrmacher/netvis/README.md

     }

-The `name` contains the name of the node and is displayed inside the node, the `type` defines the shape of the node.
+The `name` contains the name of the node and is displayed inside the node, the `shape` defines the shape of the node.

 There are some optional attributes in a node: